RxFaction/Northstar-Mainframe/README.md

-Project Northstar: A P2P LAN Streaming Platform
+Project Northstar — peer-to-peer live streaming with WebRTC + WebSocket signaling.
+Zero CDN.
+Community-first.

-Project Northstar is a prototype peer-to-peer live streaming platform built with WebRTC, WebSockets, and Node.js.
-It enables users to share live video/audio streams directly with viewers, while also providing a lightweight chat system.
+Right now, it's perfect to use for personal in house content streaming between devices.
+I'm curious to see other uses the community finds!

 FEATURES